Sirv CDN – how it works

 • x-sirv-cdn-cache - cache status from CDN server

-Of particular interest to you will be the x-sirv-cdn-cache header.
-You can ignore the x-sirv-cache value - that is only of interest to the team at Sirv.
+Of particular interest is the x-sirv-cdn-cache header.
+You can ignore the x-sirv-cache value - that is a cached response used by the Sirv team to identify if the image had already passed through image optimization.

 The fastest possible response will be a HIT from the CDN because that will be the nearest server to your user.
 If the CDN server does not already have the file, the request will be sent to one of Sirv's processing servers.
 If the processing server does not already have the file, it will process it, cache it, then return it.